In the timeline of the 'verse I'm using, River went to the Academy early in the year 2515. The events of the series begin in the year 2517.

 "That was over eight months ago."

 "Ah, of course.
 I did hear the AMI thought you were good enough to employ.
 It's nice some people have sense."
-Simon smiled despite himself - compliments from Mahdavi, even obscure ones, were few and far between.
+Simon smiled despite himself.
+Compliments from Mahdavi, even obscure ones, were few and far between.
 "Forgive the cup.
 That fool Zhou seems to think he runs this academy."

 "He does run this academy."

 Simon swallowed.
 It was more difficult than he'd anticipated to share his 'conspiracy theories,' as many no doubt would term them, with another person.
-River's well-being was too important to him for him to take mockery over it lightly.
+River's well-being was too important for him to take mockery over it lightly.
 "I think I spoke to you once or twice about my sister?"

 "Once or twice?
 You've gotten your understatement down to an art, you have."
 Mahdavi grabbed a Cortex viewer off a high shelf and began tapping the screen.
 "Last time I checked, you worshiped the ground she walked on.
 Jiangyin, I want the set from Jiangyin, where are those stats?"